Mamata Banerjee: Nandigram protest

-The Nandigram violence was an incident of Nandigram in West Bengal, occurred in the year 2007, where a battalion of armed police stormed the rural area in the district of Purba Medinipur with the aim of quashing protests against the West Bengal government's plans to expropriate 10000 acre of land for a Special Economic Zone (SEZ) to be developed by the Indonesian-based Salim Group.
+In 2007 a battalion of armed police stormed the rural area of Nandigram in the district of Purba Medinipur with the aim of quashing protests against the West Bengal government's plans to expropriate 10000 acre of land for a Special Economic Zone (SEZ) to be developed by the Indonesian-based Salim Group.
 At least 14 villagers were shot dead and 70 more were wounded.
 This led to a large number of intellectuals to protest on the streets.
 CPI(M) cadres allegedly molested and raped 300 women and girls during the Nandigram invasions.

 Banerjee wrote letters to Indian Prime Minister Manmohan Singh and Union Home Minister Shivraj Patil to stop what she called "state-sponsored violence" promoted by CPI(M) in Nandigram.
 Her political activism during the movement is widely believed to be one of the contributing causes to her landslide victory in 2011.

 The CBI report on the incident vindicated CPI(M)'s stand that Buddhadeb did not order the police to open fire.
 They did so only to disperse the unlawful assembly after every other standard operating procedure had failed.
 But supporting the violence in Nandigram by his own party workers, Buddhadeb Bhattacharya had said earlier "They (the oppositions) have been paid back in the same coin."
-There are allegations of involvement of some local TMC leaders in the Nandigram Violence (On 15 April Ms. Banerjee clarified this matter in a live interview to ABP Ananda).
+There are allegations of involvement of some local TMC leaders in the Nandigram Violence.